suryakevin/fallpaddy/README.md

 # Detecting Punctuated Evolution in Dinosaurs and Viruses

+*The development of this package has been suspended indefinitely.*

 This package contains the tools to simulate, detect, and visualize punctuated evolution in any clades, from co-occurring species (e.g., present-day mammals) to serially-sampled viruses (e.g., SARS-CoV-2 genomes) and long-extinct taxa